skiptoniam/ppmData/readme.md

 data implying that each sample is providing as much unique information as possible (Grafston & Tille, 2013) and thus reducing low errors for geostatistical prediction (Diggle & Ribeiro, 2007).

-For a worked example with single and multiple species presences see the package vignette.

 ### References